NPDES Stormwater Permitting Program

 The NPDES stormwater program regulates stormwater discharges from three potential sources: municipal separate storm sewer systems (MS4s), construction activities, and industrial activities.
 Operators of these sources are required to obtain coverage under an NPDES permit before they can discharge stormwater.
 This permitting mechanism is designed to prevent stormwater runoff from washing harmful pollutants into local surface waters.

-Federal, state and local governments have passed law and regulations to address the problem of polluted runoff.
-Phase I EPA stormwater regulations initiated a national stormwater permitting program in 1990, which applied to industrial activities, to construction sites of five acres or more and to urban runoff from larger cities.
-Phase II regulations in 1999 address additional urbanized areas, certain cities with population over 10,000, and construction activities of one to five acres.
+Federal, state, and local governments have passed laws and regulations to address the problem of polluted runoff.
+Phase I EPA stormwater regulations initiated a national stormwater permitting program in 1990, which applied to industrial activities, to construction sites of five acres or more, and to urban runoff from larger cities.
+Phase II regulations in 1999 address additional urbanized areas, certain cities with populations over 10,000, and construction activities of one to five acres.
 The Tennessee Department of Environment and Conservation, Division of Water Resources implements the EPA Phase I and Phase II regulations in Tennessee.

 Stormwater Permitting Program Areas

 - Construction Stormwater

 Please contact your local TDEC Environmental Field Office.

 This Page Last Updated: August 24, 2021 at 2:18 PM